mdn/translated-content/files/fr/web/api/clipboard/write/index.md

 Avant de pouvoir écrire dans le presse-papier, vous devez utiliser [Permissions API](/en-US/docs/Web/API/Permissions_API) pour avoir l'autorisation `"clipboard-write"`.

 > **Note :** Browser support for the asynchronous clipboard APIs is still in the process of being implemented.
-Be sure to check the {{anch("Browser compatibility", "compatibility table")}} as well as {{SectionOnPage("/en-US/docs/Web/API/Clipboard", "Clipboard availability")}} for more information.
+Be sure to check the [compatibility table](#browser_compatibility) as well as {{SectionOnPage("/en-US/docs/Web/API/Clipboard", "Clipboard availability")}} for more information.

 ## Syntax